kubevault/kubevault/docs/concepts/vault-server-crds/vaultserver.md

 - `auditNonHMACResponseKeys`: `Optional`.
 Specifies the list of keys that will not be HMAC'd by audit devices in the response data object.

 - `listingVisibility`: `Optional`.
-Specifies whether to show this mount in the UI-specific listing endpoint.
+Specifies whether to show this is mount in the UI-specific listing endpoint.

 - `passthroughRequestHeaders`: `Optional`.
-Specifies list of headers to whitelist and pass from the request to the backend.
+Specifies a list of headers to whitelist and pass from the request to the backend.

-## VaultServer Status
+### VaultServer Status

-VaultServer Status shows the status of Vault deployment.
-Status of vault is monitored and updated by Vault operator.
+VaultServer Status shows the status of a Vault deployment.
+The status of the Vault is monitored and updated by the KubeVault operator.

 ```yaml
 status: